 You now need to “edge” the pathway to stop the surrounding lawn falling into the path, and to stop the gravel spilling onto the lawn too much.
 If the path is straight you can use 100mm or 150mm wide timber battens, held in place with pegs on the inside at regular intervals.
 If your path is curved or irregularly shaped, you will need to buy flexible edging (such as that available from https://www.rite-edge.com/).
 Flexible edging sometimes comes with pegs, but if not you can just use wooden pegs.

 You can also use cast concrete edging which need to be laid onto a bed of mortar.
 If you are using concrete edging, you might need to dig the edges of the path slightly deeper to allow for the mortar.
 Make sure the edging is held upright whilst the mortar sets.
 Concrete edging has the advantage of being much more decorative than the wooden or flexible kind, and is available in a variety of styles.

-You are now ready to lay your hardcore (loose stones/very course gravel) base.
+You are now ready to lay your hardcore (loose stones/very coarse gravel) base.
 This should fill around 1/3 of the depth of the hole.
-On top of this put down a layer of sand and course gravel and tamp it flat.
+On top of this put down a layer of sand and coarse gravel and tamp it flat.
 You should now have a nice firm base for the gravel to sit on.